Developer Platform Functional Detail

-There are access services for data catalogs and curation tools; glossary tools; data managers and engines; data science/AI workbenches, Business Intelligence (BI) and reporting platforms; dev-ops pipelines and tools; information architecture and data engineering tools; digital service management; software development tools, governance, privacy and security tools; design modeling tools, IT infrastructure management, automated metadata discovery tools, stewardship and workflow tools.
+There are access services for asset catalogs, data users and curation tools; glossary tools; data managers and engines; data science/AI workbenches, Business Intelligence (BI) and reporting platforms; dev-ops pipelines and tools; information architecture and data engineering tools; digital service management; software development tools, governance programs, operational governance, privacy and security tools; design modeling tools, IT infrastructure management, automated metadata discovery tools, stewardship and workflow tools.